Platform design · Vimeo · 2016–2025

 Web

-The creator's primary management surface.
+The creator's main management tool.
 Drag-and-drop layout, inline preview, instant publishing.
-Designed to be usable by non-technical creators with zero onboarding.
+Designed so non-technical creators could get started without onboarding.

 Creator-facing